 He is the co-founder and founding chair of the Community Care Collaborative, the largest Medicaid ACO in Massachusetts, which was created and governed by health centers and exclusively focused on advancing community-based care for MassHealth members.
 Manny also co-founded Advocates for Community Health, a national advocacy organization for innovative health centers focused on equity and impact.

 Manny has served on a number of health care and government boards and committees.
-He is currently chair of the Boston Public Health Commission Board, which serves as the City of Boston’s board of health.
-He also serves on the Greater Boston Chamber of Commerce and the Institute of Contemporary Art (ICA) board of directors.
+Currently he serves on the boards for the Greater Boston Chamber of Commerce, Health Equity Compact, New Commonwealth Foundation, and the Institute of Contemporary Art.

-Manny received his Master of Business Administration from Northeastern University’s Graduate School of Business.
+Manny received his Master of Business Administration from Northeastern University’s D’Amore-McKim Graduate School of Business.